-Milk Drunk Diary was launched in early 2015 when I became a ‘Mom’ for the first time to my son ‘Boo’.
-My good friend and co-founder Aidan, coerced me into sharing my experiences, offering an ‘honest’ voice for other parents who have a baby, but no idea what to do with it!
+Milk Drunk Diary was launched in early 2015 when I became a ‘Mom’ for the first time to my son Boo.
+My good friend and co-founder Aidan, coerced me into sharing my experiences with other likeminded parents, to give them a relatable voice

-Be sure to follow us on Twitter, Instagram and Facebook @milkdrunkdiary.com
+Stay up to date with us on Twitter, Instagram and Facebook @milkdrunkdiary.com

 Milk Drunk Diary is an editorial blogzine based in the UK.
 We buy, borrow and receive products to test and review.
 Our opinions are always honest and our own.

 We adhere to the same conduct as the print media and to google’s policies.
 On occasion names of people are changed to respect their privacy.
-We are grateful to sites such as Pexels and Pixaby for providing copyright free images, many of which we use.
+We are grateful to sites such as Pexels for providing copyright free images.